A List of Long Walks in Niue

 9. Tautu Reef Access Road and Sea Track

 Due to the steep unsealed road leading to the Tautu Reef in Liku, it tends to be more pleasant to hike to this attraction rather than drive.
-Find the access road at the northeast corner on the village green where you’ll head down to a car park where it’s just another 500m (550 yards) on the sea track.
-Your reward is walking through a large arch onto the reef below, best explored at low tide.
+Find the access road at the northeast corner on the village green where a steep unsealed road takes you approximately 500 m (500 yards) down to a grassy clearing then the coast.
+The final section of this walk is through a large arch onto the reef below, best explored at low tide.
 The walk takes approximately 30 minutes one way.
-Tautu Reef is also considered one of the best places on the island to watch the sunrise.
+Tautu Reef is also considered one of the best places on the island to watch the sunrise, along with the 10 Most Beautiful Sunrise & Sunset Spots in Niue.